wpmetabox/docs/_docs/extensions/mb-custom-table.md

 title: MB Custom Table
 ---

-## Overview

-The **MB Custom Table** extension helps you to save custom fields' values to custom table instead of the default WordPress meta table.
+**MB Custom Table** helps you to save custom fields' values to custom table instead of the default WordPress meta table.
 All custom fields for a post are saved in a single row, where and each column contains the value of a corresponding field.

 This reduces the number of rows in the database which can cause a performance issue when the data grows.
 And let you have all of your data in one place, so you can easily view, edit, import, export it.

 ![custom table overview](https://i.imgur.com/BzE1Fvx.png)

-For more information, please see the [extension page](https://metabox.io/plugins/mb-custom-table/).

-{% include installation.html %}

-**Important:** This extension requires Meta Box version 4.12.3+.
-If you're using an older version of the plugin, please update.

-## Video Tutorial
+## Video tutorial

-Here is a quick video tutorial on how to use the plugin:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o8ICxe8nbrI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>